 Achieve and embed a consistent approach to quality improvement for the whole school or setting with this all-phase framework for UK and global education markets.

-Get an external evaluation of the quality of practice and provision in your setting; validate priorities; and challenge approaches to continuous improvement.
+Receive an external evaluation of the quality of practice and provision in your setting; validate priorities; and challenge approaches to continuous improvement.

 Benefit from a framework founded on educational research and internationally shared views of effective teaching and learning.